 - If it’s a loan for a nonprofit developer, include a list of board members and the IRS 501 ©(3) letter

 - Letters of interest or commitments from equity, debt and grant sources

 Don’t be discouraged if your project needs more work or research before construction starts.
 A predevelopment loan can help you get off the ground.
+If you’re already in the middle of your project, a commercial bridge loan might be more attainable.
 If you need help, connect with an experienced broker like Jonny.